X-DataInitiative/SCALPEL-Flattening/README.md

 ---

-# Validation Statistics
+# Statistics
+This repository contains two types of statistics.
+* Descriptive - That helps to validate the flattening process.
+* Exploratory - That helps to validate the correctness of the data itself by understanding the distribution of data in the flat table per patientId and per month-year.

+## Descriptive/Validation Statistics

+It compares column values between two tables using custom describe method that incorporates statistics such min, max, count, count_distinct, sum, sum_distinct and avg.
-The repository also contains a module for computing statistics on the flat data in order to validate its results.
-This module can be run to compare the result of the newest flattening with the old one, as well as to compare statistics of the result of the flattening with the individual tables.
+This statistics can be run to compare the results of the newest flattening with the old one, as well as to compare statistics of the result of the flattening with the individual tables.

 **Configuration**